langurmonkey/virtualtexture-tools/README.md

 options:
-  -h, --help            show this help message and exit -lat, --lat LAT       Latitude of the center point.
+  -h, --help            show this help message and exit -lat, --latitude LATITUDE
+                        Latitude of the center point.
+Required if --location is not provided.
+  -lon, --longitude LONGITUDE
-  -lon, --lon LON       Longitude of the center point.
+                        Longitude of the center point.
+Required if --location is not provided.
+  --location LOCATION   Location name.
+The latitude and longitude of this location will be resolved
+                        using Nominatim (OpenStreetMap).
+Required if -lat/-lon are not provided.
   -l0, --level0 LEVEL0  The upper level in multi mode.
 Downloads all tiles between levels -l0 and -l1,
                         both levels included. -l1 is required for this to work, and -l1 > -l0.
   -l1, --level1 LEVEL1  The lower level in multi mode.
 Downloads all tiles between levels -l0 and -l1,